armory/docs/content/en/docs/armory-admin/Secrets/secrets-vault.md

 ---
-title: Storing Spinnaker Secrets in Hashicorp's Vault
+title: Storing Spinnaker Secrets in HashiCorp Vault
 linkTitle: Secrets with Vault
 weight: 10
 aliases:
   - /docs/spinnaker-install-admin-guides/secrets-vault/
   - /docs/spinnaker-install-admin-guides/secrets/secrets-vault/
 description: >
-  Learn how to set up Spinnaker secrets in Hashicorp's Vault.
+  Learn how to set up Spinnaker secrets in HashiCorp Vault.
 ---

 >In this example, you use the default KV secret engine called `secret` and store GitHub credentials, a kubeconfig file, and a Java keystore for SAML SSO.